neuland/IntellijHybrisPlugin/README.md

     * Look for 'Console script in hybris'
 * Define the URL fpr the haC and your haC username and password
 * You also can add parameters for FlexibleSearch
+* If you use hybris 5 or above, please select it in the combo box

 ### Run a groovy script
 * Create a new file that end with .groovy